Translate

 Catechesis is the greek word for instruction.
 Luke uses this word when it states in Luke 1:3-4, “I too decided, after investigating everything carefully, from the very first, to write an orderly account for you, most Theophilus, so that you may know the truth concerning the things about which you have been instructed.

 Both these words represent an important aspect of spiritual growth.
 At some point, Christians hear the good news (gospel) proclaimed, or receive instruction on the beliefs of the church.
 What is fostered and nurtured is faith.
-That word itself is complex, it is not only a system of religious belief and values we may have, but it may reflect actions taken by people.
+That word "faith" itself is complex, it is not only a system of religious belief and values, but it reflects actions taken by people because of those beliefs.
 Often, it is defined not by what we can measure, or factual evidence, but something we believe in spite of evidence to the contrary.
-Religious faith should never be placed in opposition to the natural world or the discipline of science.
-Christians may hold to main stream science regarding a host of things that we know about the universe.
-Yet faith may transcend what we know from the sciences.
-It may sometimes account for that which we do not yet know or grasp, or a hope that we look for in the future.
-We can never know through science that God exists, yet by faith, we may believe that God is and that God has created us and our world for a good purpose.

 Faith begins with God.
 It is God that creates, strengthens, and nurtures faith in the human heart.
 We love God only because God first loved us, and it is God that pursues us out of love and grace (1 John 4:19).
 St Augustine wrote, “You never go away from us, O God, yet we have difficulty in returning to you.
 Come, Lord, stir us up and call us back.
 Kindle and seize us.
 Be our fire and our sweetness.
 Let us love, let us run.”
 Faith is not something that we can earn or achieve on our own, it cannot be stolen or purchased, it is ours only to receive.